-Employees not actually involved in opening drums or containers will be kept a safe distance from the drums or containers being opened.
-If employees must work near or adjacent to drums or containers being opened, a suitable shield that does not interfere with the work operation will be placed between the employee and the drums or containers being opened to protect the employee in case of accidental release.
-GEI employees will not handle or attempt to open bulging containers.
-Employees will not stand upon or work from drums or containers.
-GEI will contract with a hazardous waste company to handle, manage, and dispose of a bulging drum. hydrau equipp with so emplo Material Handling Equipment al types of equipment can be used to move drums: (1) a drum grappler attached to a alic excavator; (2) a small front-end loader, which can be either loaded manually or bed with a bucket sling; (3) a rough terrain forklift; (4) a roller conveyor equipped a blid rollers; and (5) drum carts designed specifically for drum handling.
-GEI begin yees will not operate heavy equipment to move drums.
-This will be handled by an aized subcontractor. llowing procedures can be used to maximize worker safety during drum handling ovement: Train personnel in proper lifting and moving techniques to prevent back injuries.
-Make sure the vehicle selected has sufficient rated load capacity to handle the anticipated loads, and make sure the vehicle can operate smoothly on the available road surface.
-Air condition the cabs of vehicles to increase operator efficiency; protect the operator with heavy splash shields.
-Supply operators with appropriate respiratory PPE when needed.
+Several types of equipment can be used to move drums: (1) a drum grappler attached to a hydraulic excavator; (2) a small front-end loader, which can be either loaded manually or equipped with a bucket sling; (3) a rough terrain forklift; (4) a roller conveyor equipped with solid rollers; and (5) drum carts designed specifically for drum handling.
+GEI employees will not operate heavy equipment to move drums.
+This will be handled by an authorized subcontractor.

+The following procedures can be used to maximize worker safety during drum handling and movement:

+- Train personnel in proper lifting and moving techniques to prevent back injuries. - Make sure the vehicle selected has sufficient rated load capacity to handle the anticipated loads, and make sure the vehicle can operate smoothly on the available road surface. - Air condition the cabs of vehicles to increase operator efficiency; protect the operator with heavy splash shields. - Supply operators with appropriate respiratory PPE when needed.
 Normally either a combination SCBA/SAR with the air tank fastened to the vehicle, or an airline respirator, and an escape SCBA are used because of the high potential hazards of drum handling.
-This improves operator efficiency and provides protection in case the operator must abandon the equipment.
-Have overpacks ready before any attempt is made to move drums.
-Before moving anything, determine the most appropriate sequence in which the various drums and other containers should be moved.
-For example, small
+This improves operator efficiency and provides protection in case the operator must abandon the equipment. - Have overpacks ready before any attempt is made to move drums. - Before moving anything, determine the most appropriate sequence in which the various drums and other containers should be moved.
+For example, small containers may have to be removed first to permit heavy equipment to enter and move the drums.

-Revised Date: June 2016 containers may have to be removed first to permit heavy equipment to enter and move the drums. ☐ Exercise extreme caution in handling drums that are not intact and tightly sealed. ☐ Ensure that operators have a clear view of the roadway when carrying drums.
+- Exercise extreme caution in handling drums that are not intact and tightly sealed. - Ensure that operators have a clear view of the roadway when carrying drums.
 Where necessary, have ground workers available to guide the operator's motion.

-1.5 Leaking, Open, and Deteriorated Drums If a drum containing a liquid cannot be moved without rupture, immediately transfer its contents to a sound drum using a pump designed for transferring that liquid.
-Contract an approved vendor to immediately use an over pack container if the: ☐ Leaking drum contains sludge or semi-solids; ☐ Open drum contains liquid or solid waste; ☐ Deteriorated drum can be moved without rupture.
-1.6 Radioactive Wastes GEI does not routinely handle or manage radioactive waste.
+1.5 Leaking, Open, and Deteriorated Drums

+If a drum containing a liquid cannot be moved without rupture, immediately transfer its contents to a sound drum using a pump designed for transferring that liquid.
+Contract an approved vendor to immediately use an over pack container if the:

+- Leaking drum contains sludge or semi-solids; - Open drum contains liquid or solid waste; - Deteriorated drum can be moved without rupture.

+1.6 Radioactive Wastes

+GEI does not routinely handle or manage radioactive waste.
 If required to do so for a project, procedures will be approved by the Corporate Health and Safety Officer (CHSO) and Regional Health and Safety Officer (RHSO).

-Shock-Sensitive Wastes
+1.7 Shock-Sensitive Wastes